rq-Chen/Notes/Programming/UNIX.md

   - Also see https://www.tecmint.com/chaining-operators-in-linux-with-practical-examples/

 - Line break: use back slash `\` to continue your command on a new line

+- tmux: allowing the client to leave a session running on the remote after logout; multi-session split window

+  - Install: `apt-get install tmux`
+  - Create a session (openning a tmux window): `tmux new -s mySession`
+  - Creating another window: `Ctrl + B` and then `c`
+  - Switching windows: `Ctrl + B` and then `0-9`
+  - Exiting tmux while leaving the session running: `Ctrl + B` and then `d`
+  - Closing the session completely: `exit`
+  - Viewing current tmux sessions: `tmux ls`
+  - Reopening the running session: `tmux a -t mySession`

 ## Filesystem Hierarchy Standard (FHS)